Toward Safe and Energy-Efficient 5G NR V2X Communications in Rural Environments: Introduction

 \subsection{Main Contributions}

-The main contributions of this paper now can be summarized as follows. \textbf{Firstly}, we investigate the impact of three key communication control factors including $\mathrm{SCS}$, transmit power of \texttt{RSU}, and $\mathrm{MCS}$ on safety and energy consumption in a connected braking scenario.
+The main contributions of this paper now can be summarised as follows. \textbf{Firstly}, we investigate the impact of three key communication control factors including $\mathrm{SCS}$, \( {P}_{\mathrm{t}} \) of road side unit, and $\mathrm{MCS}$ on safety and RF energy consumption in a connected braking scenario.
 Our rural scenario represents random layouts in \textit{light} and \textit{heavy} traffic conditions, where CAVs exchange time-critical braking messages via 5G NR Sidelink V2X communication.
-Our \textbf{second} contribution is the development of analytical formulations for the \(D_{\mathrm{comm}}\), $\mathrm{PRR}$ and energy consumption, which together describe the achievable braking reliability over distance.
-These formulations provide a comprehensive analysis, linking communication control factors to safety-critical performance indicators. \textbf{Finally}, the impact of communication control factors on the safety and energy consumption is validated through extensive simulations, offering valuable insights into the trade-offs between safety and energy consumption.
-Using the analytical results, we identify the appropriate configurations of $\mathrm{SCS}$, \( {P}_{\mathrm{t}} \), and $\mathrm{MCS}$ that jointly optimise safety and energy performance.
+Our \textbf{second} contribution is the development of analytical formulations for the \(D_{\mathrm{comm}}\), $\mathrm{PRR}$ and RF energy consumption, which together describe the achievable braking reliability over distance.
+These formulations provide a comprehensive analysis, linking communication control factors to safety-critical performance indicators. \textbf{Finally}, the impact of communication control factors on the safety and RF energy consumption is validated through extensive simulations, offering valuable insights into the trade-offs between safety and RF energy consumption.
+Using the analytical results, we identify the appropriate configurations of $\mathrm{SCS}$, \( {P}_{\mathrm{t}} \), and $\mathrm{MCS}$ that contributes to an improved safety and energy performance.
 The analysis forms a baseline for adaptive control strategies on them in future rural CAV safety applications.

 The remainder of this paper is organised as follows.
 Section~\ref{se:system model} introduces the system model and the simulation setup.
-In Section~\ref{se:Performance Formulation}, we formulate \(D_{\mathrm{comm}}\) and energy consumption.
+In Section~\ref{se:Performance Formulation}, we formulate \(D_{\mathrm{comm}}\) and RF energy consumption.
 In Section~\ref{se:simulation results}, we illustrate the simulation results and explore the impact on $\mathrm{PRR}$, \(D_{\mathrm{comm}}\) from tuning communication control factors.
-Section~\ref{se:analysis} provides quantitative analysis on the results, and impact of communication control factors on safety and energy consumption.
-Finally, Section~\ref{se:conclusion} summarizes the main findings of this paper.
+Section~\ref{se:analysis} provides quantitative analysis on the results, and impact of communication control factors on safety and RF energy consumption.
+Finally, Section~\ref{se:conclusion} summarises the main findings of this paper.